airyhq/airy/docs/docs/guides/airy-core-in-test-env.md

 The bootstrap process creates a random URL which is then provisioned inside the Helm chart.
 To configure these URLs, you can specify them in the `infrastructure/helm-chart/charts/apps/charts/airy-co)fig/values.yaml` document.
-Alternatively you can edit the `airy.conf` file by setting the following parameter (see `airy.conf.all` for more examples):
+Alternatively you can edit the `airy.yaml` file by setting the following parameter (see `airy.tpl.yaml` for more examples):

 ```
 sources: